vippsas/vipps-developers/newsletters/2021-04-newsletter.md

 See:
 [PSP Signup API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/psp-api/vipps-psp-signup-api).

-## Order new products and create new sale units on portal.vipps.no
+## Order new products and create new sales units on portal.vipps.no

-All customers can now log in on [portal.vipps.no](https://portal.vipps.no) and order new products, which automatically creates a new sale unit:
+All customers can now log in on [portal.vipps.no](https://portal.vipps.no) and order new products, which automatically creates a new sales unit:

 * [Vipps på Nett](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/)
   ([eCom API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api),